realA10001986/Dash-Gauges/README.md

 After installation, the SD card can be re-used for [other purposes](#sd-card).

-## Short summary of first steps
+## Initial Configuration

-A good first step would be to establish access to the Config Portal in order to configure your Dash Gauges.
+The first step is to establish access to the configuration web site ("Config Portal") in order to configure your Dash Gauges:

-As long as the device is unconfigured, as is the case with a brand new one, or later if it for some reason fails to connect to a configured WiFi network, it creates a WiFi network of its own named "DG-AP".
-This is called "Access point mode", or "AP-mode".

 - Power up the device and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "DG-AP".